Yuvalmaster/Robotic-Motion-Control-Inverse-Kinematics/README.md

+# Robot Arm Movement and Planning System

-**This project is a simulation of a robot arm movement and planning system.
+This project is a simulation of a robot arm movement and planning system.
 It allows users to visualize the movement of a robot arm in a 2D space, taking into account various obstacles and target coordinates.**

-**Packages**
+## Packages
 The project utilizes the following packages:

 - numpy: A package for scientific computing with Python.
 matplotlib: A plotting library for creating visualizations in Python.
 - mpl_toolkits.mplot3d: A package for creating 3D plots in matplotlib.

-**Robot Arm Class**
+## Robot Arm Class
 The robot_arm class defines the parameters and functions related to the robot arm.
 It includes the following components:

 - Robot Constants: Defines the length of each segment of the robot arm, joint angle limits, and obstacle locations.